-There only appeared to be one member of staff working in Espai de Gats at the time of our visit and as she took our money and drinks orders, she gave us a piece of paper with the rules written on in English for us to read through.
-Once we’d sat down and she’d brought our drinks over, we didn’t actually see her again apart from when new guests came in and she was taking their payments.
-I found this to be a bit weird as with all of the other cat cafes that I’ve been to, the staff spend a lot of time interacting with the cats or telling you about them.
-Obviously, we don’t speak Spanish, so I wasn’t expecting her to tell us about the cats but I thought she might come over and encourage the cats to play or show us what the cats liked.
+There only appeared to be one member of staff working in Espai de Gats at the time of our visit.
+As she took our money and drinks orders, she gave us a piece of paper with the rules written on in English for us to read through.
+Once we’d sat down and she’d brought our drinks over, we didn’t actually see her again.
+Apart from when new guests came in and she was taking their payments, she was absent.
+I found this to be a bit weird.
+At all of the other cat cafes that I’ve been to, the staff spend a lot of time interacting with the cats.
+They also really enjoy telling you about them.
+Obviously, we don’t speak Spanish, but I thought she might come over and encourage the cats to play.

-I’m not sure how many cats were at Espai de Gats as they had access to the back of the cafe which is where their litter trays were and they had little hidey holes which is obviously a ‘safe space’ for them to go when they want to be alone.
+I’m not sure how many cats were at Espai de Gats.
+They had access to the back of the cafe which is where their litter trays were.
+They also had little hidey holes which is obviously a ‘safe space’ for them to go when they want to be alone.
 There were quite a few cats near to the window, snoozing on a cat tree and playing about.
-I think we must have seen around ten cats while we were there and there was a bit of information on the menus with the cats names on but there were only little profiles for around five of them.
+I think we must have seen around ten cats while we were there.
+There was a bit of information on the menus with five of the cat’s names on.

-I did enjoy my time at Espai de Gats, however I wish I’d been able to find out more about the cats.
-At the cat cafe in Paris they have a booklet with photos of each cat and their names and I think something like this would have been really helpful especially as it’s also an adoption centre, so if you wanted to, you could adopt one of them.
-I think it’s definitely worth a visit if you’re into cat cafes, as the cats are very sweet (I did get scratched by one, but he was a fellow ginger, so I forgive him) and it’s nice to spend time with some furry friends.
+I did enjoy my visit to Espai de Gats.
+However, I wish I’d been able to find out more about the cats.
+At the cat cafe in Paris they have a booklet with photos of each cat and their names.
+I think something like this would have been really helpful especially as it’s also an adoption centre.
+If you wanted to, you could adopt one of them.
+I think it’s definitely worth a visit if you’re into cat cafes, as the cats are very sweet.
+I did get scratched by one, but he was a fellow ginger, so I forgive him.
+It’s nice to spend time with some furry friends.